Assistant Professor of English

 Adela Ramos was born in Mexico City, where she received her B.A. in Modern Languages and Literatures from the Universidad Nacional Autónoma de México (UNAM) and a Diplome in Translation Studies from El Colegio de México.
 She received her PhD in English and Comparative Literature from Columbia University (New York) with an emphasis on eighteenth-century British Literature.

 Her teaching emphases include eighteenth-century British literature, critical animal studies, ecocriticism, gender and race, history of the novel, and literature and immigration.
-She teaches FYEP 101 and 190 for the First-Year Experience Program, ENGL 200 and 300 level courses, and the English Capstone Seminar.
+She teaches FYEP 101 and 190, 200-and-300-level courses and the Capstone Seminar for the Department of English.